Yusr International School

-To provide leading special education services to support educational and social integration for students with special needs through offering inclusion programs, applied in universal standards and qualities, where the student receives special services in general education classrooms according to his/her abilities and needs.
+To provide leading special education services in order to support the educational and social integration of the students with special needs through offering inclusion programs, applied in universal standards and qualities, where the student receives special services in general education classrooms according to his/her abilities and needs.

-The Special Education Department aims to integrate students with learning disabilities, autism and other special needs in the general education classrooms to support their ability to cope in an engaging learning environment, and to provide them with suitable opportunities to improve selfesteem and social behaviors.
 The Special Education Department functions under the supervision of qualified staff with long experience in this field to enhance the student’s performance academically, socially and behaviorally in the school setting.
-The staff directs his efforts to support and guide the students with special needs by offering the needed educational and learning services such as:
+The staff direct their efforts to support and guide the students with special needs by offering them the needed educational and learning services such as:

-3- Behaviour management sessions using the strategies of Applied Behaviour Analysis (ABA)
+4- Behavior modification sessions using the strategies of Applied Behavior Analysis (ABA).

 Admissions for Special Educational Needs

-1. A review of the student’s existing abilities and achievement upon joining the school.
-We also take into consideration any information, health records or certificates from previous establishments or agencies; as this enables us to determine the student’s needs based on the individual.
-It also allows us to ensure the adequate monitoring of all pupils in regards to progress and attainment both academically and socially.
-2. Apprehensions raised openly by the academic team, SEN specialists, parents and teachers, as well as the constant monitoring of the student’s progress in the core subject areas.
-Student development in other areas is also considered such as social growth, behaviour and communication skills.
+- An assessment of the student’s existing abilities and achievement upon joining the school.
+We also take into consideration any information, health records or certificates from previous establishments, hospitals, centers or agencies; as this enables us to determine the student’s individual needs.
+It also allows us to ensure the adequate monitoring of all students in regard to progress and attainment academically, socially, behaviorally and linguistically.

-In establishing whether or not a student may require SEN, the school will also pay attention to other influences which may be impeding the student’s achievement including;
+In establishing whether a student may require SEN, the school will also pay attention to other influences which may be impeding the student’s achievement including;

 - English as an additional language

-As a school we recognize that attention to these elements will be predominantly significant when a student is exhibiting challenging behaviour or becoming isolated and withdrawn.
-We also recognize that such comportments can frequently disguise an unmet need both academically and/or socially; in this instance additional assessments will be completed to outline any fundamental factors that may be affecting behaviour which may not be SEN related.
-Before determining that a student requires additional support the SEN specialist and class teacher will review current provisions to meet the student’s needs within their everyday teaching and learning; the school will consider any additional adjustments and adaptations that should be enforced in order to support the student’s development.
+As a school, we recognize that attention to these elements will be predominantly significant when a student is exhibiting challenging behavior or becoming isolated and withdrawn.
+We also recognize that such comportments can frequently disguise an unmet need both academically and/or socially; in this instance, additional assessments will be completed to outline any fundamental factors that may support enhancing the students’ personalities and help them to accept themselves as well as guide the society to include them.
+Before determining that a student requires additional support the SEN specialists and class teacher will review current provisions to meet the student’s needs within their everyday teaching and learning; the school will consider any additional adjustments and adaptations that should be enforced in order to support the student’s development.

-Once it has been determined that a student requires additional SEN support, students will receive an enriched platform of support in order to reduce obstacles to their learning; as a school we implement this through applying a fully operational special educational program for the student.
+Once it has been determined that a student requires additional SEN support, students will receive sessions that will support them and enhance their abilities; as a school, we implement this through applying a fully operational special education program for the students.
 This is managed through stages of assessment, development, involvement and reviews; as outlined below: